BrunoBoehm/todo-list-app-react-tutorial/readme.md

 Created a gitignore file `touch .gitignore` with node modules inside.

-Checked live-server was installed correctly `live-server -v`. it doesn't work because the path is not right.
+Checked live-server was installed correctly `live-server -v`.
+It doesn't work because the path is not right.
 Let's create a script inside of package.json.

 ```json
 {